-There are many important things to consider as you set your wedding date.
-This guide on how to choose your wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with selecting your wedding date.
+There are many important things to consider as you set a wedding date.
+This guide on how to choose a wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with choosing your wedding date.

 After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad at the classic “so, when are you having kids?” question after you get married!

 Below is a list of 7 questions to ask yourselves as you start narrowing your options and and help answer the big question of how to choose a wedding date.